SRvSaha/CoWinVaccineSlotFinder/README.md

 - There is no option to register new mobile or add beneficiaries.
 This can be used only after beneficiary has been added through the Official WebApp of [CoWIN](https://cowin.gov.in/).
 - Application has been developed solely for the purpose of helping needy people book their vaccination slots by way of automation.
 - The Application, a public use free software, assists you in a comprehensive screening of available slots and booking the same for you. **IT DOES NOT GUARANTEE A SLOT**.
 Only if a slot is available as per your preference, will the slot be booked.
-- Further, any use of the script for monetary, unethical, or illegal purposes is not permitted. - In case, you are found to do the same, YOU shall be solely liable for the consequences.
-The Developer shall and cannot be held liable for the unethical or illegal use of the same.
+- **Further, any use of the script for monetary, unethical, or illegal purposes is not permitted. - In case, you are found to do the same, YOU shall be solely liable for the consequences.
+The Developer shall and cannot be held liable for the unethical or illegal use of the same**.
 - The Developer reserves their rights to take any legal action as enumerated under the law against any unethical or illegal use of the same.

 ## Glimpse of the Application: